gammasoft71/xtd/docs/xtd_forms_explanations.md

 If we use as parent a control that is not yet natively created (because it has no parent), the new child control will not be natively created.
 It is when the parent control is created that it will be created.

-The role of the [xtd::forms::control::create_params](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms/include/xtd/forms/control.h) function is to give the [xtd::forms::native::control::create](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms.native/include/xtd/forms/native/control.h) function the necessary set of parameters to create a native coontrol.
+The role of the [xtd::forms::control::create_params](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms/include/xtd/forms/control.h) function is to give the [xtd::forms::native::control::create](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms.native/include/xtd/forms/native/control.h) function the necessary set of parameters to create a native control.
 This function provides among other things a name which is the unique key to identify the control to create.

 For example to create an [xtd::forms::button](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms/include/xtd/forms/button.h), the name must contain *"button"*, to create an [xtd::forms::choice](https://github.com/gammasoft71/xtd/blob/master/src/xtd.forms/include/xtd/forms/choice.h), the name must contain *"choice"* and so on for all controls.